A warehouse layout directly affects how quickly orders are fulfilled and how efficiently items are picked.

 Picking Smarter Ways to Pick

-Pick distance is the travel distance a picker (worker, who is responsible for the item retrieval within order fulfillment) must undertake to retrieve items from distribution center shelves from one or multiple orders.
+Picking smarter pick strategies and routes is all about decreasing the time and distance a picker (worker, who is responsible for the item retrieval within order fulfillment) must undertake to retrieve items from distribution center shelves from one or multiple orders.

 Picking Smarter Routes